I have been craving potatoes lately.

 - Strain the cauliflower from the water, reserving the water in a separate bowl.

-- Using a potato masher or a food processor, mash or puree the cauliflower with the coconut oil, sea salt, dashes of black pepper and cayenne, nutritional yeast, and scallions.
+- Using a potato masher or a food processor, mash or puree the cauliflower with one tablespoon of coconut oil, sea salt, dashes of black pepper and cayenne, and scallions.
+Add the reserved boiling water as needed to give the mix the consistency you desire (I used about one tablespoon).

 - Once the potatoes have baked and cooled, slice them in half lengthwise, and scoop out the flesh.
 Be sure to leave enough flesh to give the potato skin structure!